jpvajda/theorem-test/README.md

  3. The DB column names are inconsistent some columns use `,` some are camel case, is this something they want to address?

  4. Need to confirm limits on data types.
+All limits defined are just assumptions.

+ 5. Can we take this opportunity to improve how search results are visualized when returned to improve the overall user experience with this enhanced search feature?